 The Avictor is TYR’s second flagship tech suit.
 It’s a really solid and popular tech suit loaded with awesome features to enhance your swimming performances in the water.

-Quick Summary: The TYR Avictor is an excellent all-around tech suit option ideal for all strokes and events.
+Quick summary: the TYR Avictor 2 is an excellent all-around tech suit ideal for all strokes and events.
+It's most optimal for middle- and long-distance events and is popular among breaststroke and IM swimmers.

-However, it is most optimal for middle- and long-distance events.
-The suit reduces drag using a lightweight, hydrodynamic construction and water-repellent hydrosphere technology.
-Additionally, supersonic flex bonding seams and targeted compression panels further optimize your swimming performance.
+The suit reduces drag using a lightweight, hydrodynamic construction and water-repellent surface lift technology.
+Additionally, supersonic flex bonding seams and targeted compression panels further optimize your performance.